The future of AI: In the home, on the battlefield, in space, sports and beyond

 CU-Citizen Access News Outlet Gets Students Their Clips, and the Community Their News

-July 18, 2024 | University of Vermont If you pick up Brant Houston’s 2023 book Changing Models for Journalism, you would read about the collapse of traditional media and the changes in the news landscape over the past decade, written by an award-winning journalist who has spent years researching journalism models.
-You would learn about the digital […]
+July 18, 2024 | University of Vermont If you pick up the 2023 book Changing Models for Journalism by Brant Houston, Knight Chair Professor in Investigative and Enterprise Reporting in the Department of Journalism, you would read about the collapse of traditional media and the changes in the news landscape over the past decade, written by […]

 How the power of Minions and Gen Z propelled the ‘Despicable Me’ franchise